-4. Contents and Progress Schedule - 1) General introduction - 2) Cells as the fundamental units of life and cell communities (Chap.
-1, 20) - 3) Chemical components of cells (Chap.
+4. Contents and Progress Schedule 1) General introduction 2) Cells as the fundamental units of life and cell communities (Chap.
+1) 3) Chemical components of cells (Chap.
 2) - 4) Chemical reactions of cells 1 (Catalysis) (Chap.
 3) - 5) Chemical reactions in cells 2 (Biosynthesis) (Chap.
 3) - 6) DNA and chromosomes (structure & function) (Chap.
-5) - 7) DNA replication, repair, & recombination (Chap.
+5) 7) DNA replication, repair, & recombination (Chap.
 6) - 8) From DNA to RNA (transcription & RNA processing) (Chap.7) - 9) From RNA to proteins (translation & protein synthesis) (Chap.
 7) - 10) Control of gene expression 1 (transcriptional controls) (Chap.8) - 11) Control of gene expression 2 (post-transcriptional controls) (Chap.
-8) - 12) Gene and genome evolution (Chap.
+8) 12) Gene and genome evolution (Chap.
 9) - 13) Cell signaling 1 (principles and concepts) (Chap.
 16) - 14) Cell signaling 2 (receptors & cell-cell communication) (Chap.
-16) - 15) Final exam 5.
-Evaluation Method Attendance, active participation and weekly mini-quiz (60%) and final exam (40%).
-6. Textbook and References Essential Cell Biology, 4th or 5th Edition Alberts B, Hopkin K, Johnson A, Morgan D, Raff M, Roberts K, Walter P WW Norton & Co 2018 Textbook 7.
-URL 8.
+16) 15) Final exam 5.
+Evaluation Method Attendance, active participation and weekly mini-quiz (50%) and final exam (50%).
+6. Textbook and References Essential Cell Biology Alberts B, Hopkin K, Johnson A, Morgan D, Raff M, Roberts K, Walter P: WW Norton & Co Garland Science 2018 Textbook 7.
+URL https://wwnorton.com/books/9781324033356 8.
 Preparation and Review Students are expected to spend 2-3 hours per week, reading relevant textbook material, and completing online assignments.
 9. Practical business 10.
-Students must bring their own computers to class No - 1) This is a general, entry-level biology course, open to all students and compulsory for first-year FGL students in the AMB program.
-High school-level familiarity with basic organic chemistry and biology is expected, but not necessarily. - 2) Japanese students and exchange students from any field of study are encouraged to enroll, knowing that this is an introductory course held in English. - 3) Instructors are available for questions and consultation upon appointment. <8> Physics A Class Schedule: Tuesday, 3rd.
-(2 credits) Category: Basics of Discipline-Basics of Physics Course Code: CB51213 Instructors: Takeshi KOIKE 1.
-Class Subject Introductory Physics 2.
-Object and Summary of Class This course is intended for students without any or little background in physics and calculus.
-Through Newtonian mechanics, important concepts in physics such as force, momentum, energy, angular momentum, and laws of conservation will be introduced.
-In addition, how these concepts are described in the language of mathematical equations, in particular, using calculus will be explored.
-Goal of Study By the end of the course, you are expected to gain familiarity with Newton's laws of motion, momentum, and energy, and angular momentum as well as their conservation properties.
-In addition, you are expected to be able to draw a free-body diagram, derive an equation of motion, and solve it using simple vector algebra and calculus.
-4. Contents and Progress Schedule Schedule of the course:
+Students must bring their own computers to class No. However, the final exam will be done with the computer.
+11. In Addition - 1) This is a general, entry-level biology course, open to all students and compulsory for first-year FGL students in the AMB program.
+High school-level familiarity with basic organic chemistry and biology is expected, but not necessarily. - 2) Japanese students and exchange students from any field of study are encouraged to enroll, knowing that this is an introductory course held in English. - 3) Instructors are available for questions and consultation upon appointment. <12> Calculus A Class Schedule: Friday, 2nd.
+(2 credits) Category: Basics of Discipline-Basics of Mathematics Course Code: CB52221 Instructors: Xavier DAHAN 1.
+Class Subject Calculus of functions of the real variable 2.
+Object and Summary of Class This is a classical first course of calculus for engineering students.
+It takes root in Calculus learnt in high-school and brings it to a more advanced/college level.
+The core of the course is differential and integral calculus.
+3. Goal of Study Learn fundamental techniques of calculus of functions of the real variable, especially differentiation and integration.
+Learn basic and fundamental applications.